Mahmoud-Eid9/auth-module-backend/README.md

 ## for each module you will find:
 - module: the configs of the module
-- controller: where routes are configured, it is a facade design pattern because it is really simple functions that really recieves request and hand them to the service
+- controller: where routes are configured
-- serivce: service is where actual logic is coded
+- serivce: where actual logic is

 # Routes